 State Income Taxes

 There are no state income taxes here.
-Be sure to file your federal income tax withholdings, however, which include 12.4% for Social Security (6.2% to be withheld from your employee’s paycheck and the other half from your bank account) and 2.9% for Medicare (1.45% to be withheld from your employee’s paycheck and the other half from your bank account).
+However, make sure to file your federal income tax withholdings, which include 12.4% for Social Security (6.2% to be withheld from your employee’s paycheck and the other half from your bank account) and 2.9% for Medicare (1.45% to be withheld from your employee’s paycheck and the other half from your bank account).

 SUTA is charged on the taxable wage base of that year, which is defined as 75% of the statewide average annual earnings of workers covered by the program.
-In 2021 that amount is $43,600.
+In 2023, the wage base is $47,100.

 Workers’ Compensation Insurance

 - Sole proprietors, partners, members of an LLC or executive officers with a minimum of 10% ownership, and executive officers of nonprofits

 - Entertainers under contract